anil-ivatury/javascript/README.md

-This is to pracice js
+This is to pracice Javascript